ravikumarp1004/exstream-cloud-native-workflows/README.md

 It provides a structured understanding of how enterprise communication platforms operate across server-based and cloud-native environments using OpenText Exstream technologies.

+This repository is also based on my practical exposure to OpenText Exstream environments, including Exstream Design Manager, Exstream Designer, document composition workflows, output generation processing, workflow troubleshooting, and cloud-native CCM operational concepts.

+Using my enterprise CCM knowledge and operational experience, I designed and documented structured workflow architectures to simplify and visually represent complex communication processing systems in understandable manner.

 The repository focuses on:
 - Enterprise communication lifecycle
 - Exstream Design Manager workflows